correial/correial.github.io/content/Fast Robots/Lab 7/index.md

 <iframe width="450" height="315" src="https://www.youtube.com/embed/tulK-TgVZ2w"allowfullscreen></iframe>
 <figcaption>Kalman Filter Poportional Control</figcaption>

 3. The **PD Control** worked really well.
-Relative to the proportional control above, you can see that the rise time does slightly increase as the derivative term is helping to slow the car down earlier, but it allows for considerably less overshoot.
+Relative to the proportional control above, you can see that the rise time does slightly increase as the derivative term is helping to slow the car down earlier, but it allows for effectively zero overshoot.
 If I continued to increase the proportional and derivative gains, I might have been able to achieve a similarly quick rise time with the derivative term still reducing overshoot.
-The robot stopped right about 1 ft away from the wall with little steady state error or overshoot.
-The relatively large Kd term helped to reduce the overshoot.
-As in previous labs, an integral term did not seem to be needed.
+The robot stopped right about 1 ft away from the wall with little steady state error; as in previous labs, an integral term did not seem to be needed.
 You can see the implementation of a low pass filter to reduce derivative kick and overall noise spikes.
 From the graph you can see that the Kalman filter follows the ToF data fairly well and, as proved above, is able to make its own predicitions using the state dynamcis which is especially useful when new ToF data isn't ready.

 <img src="/Fast Robots Media/Lab 7/AT .12|0|60|300.png" alt="Alt text" style="display:block;">